Curricula

 BA500 – Accounting for Managers

-This course will explore the essential role of accounting in business operations, providing a comprehensive understanding of fundamental accounting principles.
-Topics covered include capital structure, cost of capital, leverage, strategic planning, budgeting, working capital comprehensive understanding management, risk management, expected net present value, currencies, and other crucial financial concepts.
-Engage with the material through dynamic lectures, real-world case studies, and financial analysis projects, equipping you with practical financial management skills.
+This course will explore the essential role of accounting in business operations, providing a fundamental understanding of both financial and managerial accounting principles.
+Topics covered include the bookkeeping process, transaction analysis, the preparation and interpretation of financial statements, budgeting, inventory costing, internal cost allocations and cost controls.
+Emphasis will be placed on using accounting information in decision making.
+Engage with the material through dynamic lectures and real-world case studies, equipping you with practical management and analytical skills.

 BA501 – Finance for Global Managers

 This course is tailored for operational managers seeking a solid foundation in finance principles.
-Topics include financial statement analysis, internal control, inventory control and metrics, currency valuations, organizational and capital budgeting, internal cost allocations, methods for managing geographically and organizationally diverse business units, financial ratios, working capital management, debt and equity financing, and other essential accounting and finance concepts.
-The course format combines engaging lectures, insightful case studies, and challenging financial analysis projects to enhance your global financial decision-making proficiency.
+Topics include financial statement analysis, working capital management, debt and equity financing, capital budgeting, asset valuation, risk management, currencies, and other essential finance concepts.
+The course format combines engaging lectures, insightful case studies, and applied financial analysis projects to develop the skills necessary to make informed financial decisions in a globalized business environment.

 BA503 – Organization Development & Managing Change